Christian Program for boys that also offers vocational experiences!

 Foundation, structure, and building exterior contractors 10%

-The field of carpentry offers many opportunities for employment and advancement for workers with solid educational backgrounds and training.
+The carpentry field offers many employment and advancement opportunities for workers with solid educational backgrounds and training.
 As work and educational experiences enhance your skill sets, you may earn the chance to advance to more responsibility and a higher salary.
-For example, you could be promoted to a general construction supervisor position within a larger construction company.
+For example, you could be promoted to a general construction supervisor within a larger company.

-Many carpenters also become independent contractors after acquiring adequate funds, skills, and tools.
-Additionally, carpenters with specialized or versatile skills often enjoy expansive job opportunities.
+Many carpenters become independent contractors after acquiring adequate funds, skills, and tools.
+Additionally, carpenters with specialized or versatile skills often enjoy ample job opportunities.
 4

 Where to Learn Carpentry Skills

-Triangle Cross Ranch, LLC Vocational Training Program in rural WY, helps young boys take control of their lives and develop independence.
-Young boys develop a wide variety of job skills in various industries, as well as build a foundation in general life skills.
-We believe that our long-term residential ranch environment and western “Cowboy Culture” promotes honesty, integrity, responsibility and determination.
+Triangle Cross Ranch, LLC Vocational Skills Program in rural WY helps young boys take control of their lives and develop independence.
+Young boys grow a wide variety of job skills in various industries, as well as build a foundation in general life skills.
+Our long-term residential ranch environment and western “Cowboy Culture” promote honesty, integrity, responsibility, and determination.

-That’s why we offer young boys hands-on exposure to a variety of vocational skills training such as: agriculture management, crop irrigation, carpentry, welding, heavy equipment operations, mechanics, horsemanship/horse training, and animal husbandry.
+That’s why we offer young boys hands-on exposure to various vocational skills training such as agriculture management, crop irrigation, carpentry, welding, heavy equipment operations, mechanics, horsemanship/horse training, and animal husbandry.